 Everyone knows the story of the Titanic; whether it’s a memory from primary school or that movie where love can conquer all, even the icy seas.
 One way or another, 100 years later, the story is as poignant as it was the day the Titanic hit the ill-fated iceberg in the Atlantic Ocean.
-There were 2,242 people on board the ship, 1,513 of which that lost their lives that night, 8 of those whom came from Limerick.
+There were 2,242 people on board the ship, 1,513 of which lost their lives that night, 9 of those who came from Limerick.

 Names of the Limerick men who died on the Titanic: